Demianeen/react-production/src/entities/User/README.md

 `userActions` - Redux actions for user.

+`useSaveJsonSettings` - Hook that returns function to save json settings.

+`useInitAuthData` - Hook that returns function to init auth data.

+`useJsonSettingOnUserInit` - Hook that used to get data from json settings on user init.
+It ensures that there won't be any jumps in state.

 - Selectors

 `getUserAuthData` - Selector that returns user auth data.

 `getUserIsInitialized` - Selector that returns is user state was initialized.

 `getUserId` - Selector that returns user id.